Electronic bill payment

 Electronic bill payment is a feature of online, mobile and telephone banking, similar in its effect to a giro, allowing a customer of a financial institution to transfer money from their transaction or credit card account to a creditor or vendor such as a public utility, department store or an individual to be credited against a specific account.
 These payments are typically executed electronically as a direct deposit through a national payment system, operated by the banks or in conjunction with the government.
 Payment is typically initiated by the payer but can also be set up as a direct debit.

 In addition to the bill payment facility, most banks will also offer various features with their electronic bill payment systems.
 These include the ability to schedule payments in advance to be made on a specified date (convenient for installments such as mortgage and support payments), to save the biller information for reuse at a future time and various options for searching the recent payment history.
 In many cases the payment data can also be downloaded and posted directly into the customer's accounting or personal finance software.

 History

-Although this technology was available from the mid 1990s, uptake was initially slow until internet access by households increased.
-By 2000, adoption of electronic bill payment systems started to dramatically increase.
+Although this technology was available from the mid-1990s, uptake was initially slow until internet access by households increased.
+Early adopters were primarily businesses and tech-savvy consumers with regular internet connectivity and a need for more efficient financial management.
+Most consumers were still reliant on traditional check-based or in-person payment methods due to concerns about online security, lack of digital literacy, and limited access to banking interfaces compatible with electronic payment systems.

+By 2000, as broadband internet became more widely available and banks began integrating online services into their customer offerings, the adoption of electronic bill payment systems started to dramatically increase.
+Financial institutions began to offer user-friendly interfaces that allowed customers to schedule one-time or recurring payments, reducing the need for paper checks and manual processing.

+The 2000s saw rapid innovation in the space, with third-party services and fintech startups entering the market, offering features such as automatic payment reminders, multi-account management, and mobile app integration.
+This led to greater consumer trust and convenience, making electronic bill payment a standard feature in most banking platforms by the end of the decade.

+Government agencies and utilities also began accepting electronic payments, further accelerating the shift away from paper-based billing.
+By the 2010s, electronic bill payment had become the norm in many developed countries, supported by enhanced security protocols, encryption standards, and growing consumer expectations for digital convenience.